microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-your-own-custom-strong-type-connection.md

 Connections serve as a secure method for managing credentials for external APIs and data sources.
 This document provides a step-by-step guide on how to create and use a custom strong type connection.
 The advantages of using a custom strong type connection are as follows:

 * Enhanced user-friendly experience: Custom strong type connections offer an enhanced user-friendly experience compared to custom connections, as they eliminate the need to fill in connection keys.
-* Improved intellisense experience: By using a custom strong type connection, you can benefit from an enhanced intellisense experience, receiving real-time suggestions and auto-completion for available keys.
+* Improved intellisense experience: Custom strong type connections enhance the intellisense experience, offering real-time suggestions and auto-completion for available keys.
-* Centralized information: A custom strong type connection provides a centralized location to access and view all available keys and value types, making it easier to explore and create the connection.
+* Centralized information: Custom strong type connections provide a central location to access and view all available keys and value types.
+This centralization makes it easier to explore and create the connection.

 For other connections types, please refer to [Connections](https://microsoft.github.io/promptflow/concepts/concept-connections.html).